-The membrane maximum temperature specification is 120F.
-This module must be installed in an area that maintains a temperature below 120F (50C).
+The Clark pump/membrane module comes complete with a mounting system.
+Be sure to use the supplied washers on the rubber feet.
+Use it as a template for drilling the mount holes.
+Mount in any position but leave access to the pressure relief valve on the Clark pump.
+Install in an area that maintains a temperature below 120F (50C).
 A cool location is preferable.
-It may be placed as high in the boat as you desire.
+Keep this unit within the 15' (4.5M) reach of the wires from main feed pump module.
+This unit may be placed as high in the boat as you desire.
 Make sure that the area around and under the pump does not have any water sensitive equipment.
 Water will be spilled during any repairs or if a leak occurs.